 The Health Insurance Portability and Accountability Act, or HIPAA, was signed into law in 1996 to make it easier for people to keep health insurance, protect the confidentiality and security of Protected Health Information (PHI) and electronic Protected Health Information (ePHI), and help the health care industry control administrative costs.

-The law has three rules that impact any health care provider or entity that uses, stores or transfers PHI or ePHI in their business:
+The law has four rules that impact any health care provider or entity that uses, stores or transfers PHI or ePHI in their business:

 Companies must demonstrate that they are compliant with all of these rules by conducting risk assessments, security gap assessments and ensuring that they can demonstrate a “roadmap” to compliance by addressing the vulnerabilities identified.